Legislative fix could let UC Berkeley admit more students | News Channel 3-12

 Legislative fix could let UC Berkeley admit more students

 SACRAMENTO, Calif.
-(AP) — California Democrats have agreed to legislation that could allow the University of California, Berkeley to accept thousands more students this fall after the state Supreme Court let stand a judicial freeze on student enrollment.
-The decision by California’s high court last week stunned lawmakers, who said it wasn’t fair to students who had their hearts set on attending UC Berkeley.
-The proposal would give universities more time and flexibility to comply with the California Environmental Quality Act before judges impose a limit on student enrollment.
+(AP) — Democratic lawmakers have agreed to legislation that could let the University of California, Berkeley accept thousands more students this fall after a judicial freeze on enrollment in a dispute with residents over growth.
+The decision by California’s high court last week stunned state lawmakers, who said it wasn’t fair to students who had worked hard to get into UC Berkeley.
+The proposal would give public universities more time and flexibility to comply with the California Environmental Quality Act before judges impose a limit on student enrollment.
 The environmental law has been used to stall construction of new housing statewide.